muhammad-rafi/cisco-nso-docker/learn_nso/nso_commands.md

-# Some NSO Useful Commands
+# Some Useful Commands for the NSO

 Login to NSO CLI mode from the NSO bash `ncs_cli -C -u admin`